kojusola/pancakeswap/ReadMe.md

 dev(address \_devaddr)

-- This internal function updates dev address by the previous dev and takes in the following:
+- This public function updates dev address by the previous dev and takes in the following:
   - `_devaddr` => new dev address.
   ##
 - it requires that the msg.sender is the present [`devaddr`](#devaddr)